scvalex/Super-Max/spellslinger/README.md

     make

-See the other `make` targets other options.
+See the other `make` targets for other options.

 Rün
 ---